'Near Collisions' of Commercial Jets Happen All the Time: FAA Records

-Easily qualifying as the worst thing I’ve read all week, a terrifying new report from the New York Times claims that “near collision” episodes involving commercial airlines are a weekly occurrence in America.
+A terrifying new report from the New York Times claims that “near collisions” involving commercial airliners are basically a weekly occurrence in America.
 The Times report draws on extensive records sourced from the Federal Aviation Administration, as well as a little known NASA database that holds “safety reports” filed by pilots and air traffic controllers.
-Altogether, the documents reveal that planes from “all major U.S. airlines” suffer “near misses”—they almost crash into each other—pretty much all the fucking time.
+Altogether, the documents reveal that planes from “all major U.S. airlines” suffer “near misses”—i.e., they almost crash into each other—pretty much all the fucking time.

 The Times analysis shows that such “close calls” are happening multiple times a week—and that there were 46 such incidents reported last month alone.
-During the most recent 12-month period where data was available, reporters found that there were roughly 300 reported “near collision” incidents involving major airlines, some of which avoided disaster only via last second maneuvering.
+During the most recent 12-month period where data was available, reporters found that there were roughly 300 reported “near collision” incidents involving major airlines, some of which were avoided only via last second maneuvering.

 The concrete details of some of these incidents are laid bare in the Times reporting—and are probably enough to make some readers swear off air travel for the rest of their natural lives.
 A vast majority of the incidents are said to be the result of pilot or air traffic controller error, and many of them happen in and around airports during take off or landing, the Times reports.